tzimasak/gym-airsim/README.md

 # gym-airsim
-OpenAI Gym-compatible environment of AirSim for multirotor control in RL problems
+OpenAI Gym-compatible environments of AirSim for multirotor control in RL problems.
+All gym environments have corresponding Unreal Engine environments that are provided in the release section ready for use (Linux only).

+# Unreal Engine Environments

-# gym Environments
+# Gym Environments
 **FollowTargetCamOnly**
 	Corresponding Unreal Engine Environmet: StaticCube
     Description: